Loffty Practitioner FAQs

 Loffty is intended for use by people over 15 years of age who are genuinely seeking to get better and are therefore providing truthful answers.
 Use of Loffty by people under 18 years of age is up to the discretion of the individual and their parents and is based on your professional judgement as a practitioner.

-How is Loffty Clinical better than other psychometric or psychiatric assessments?
+How is Loffty better than other psychometric or psychiatric assessments?

 Firstly, Loffty is not a psychometric test.
 A psychometric test is not a clinical evaluation for mental health purposes, but rather a tool often used by recruitment firms or HR departments to assess a person’s suitability to a particular job profile.
 Loffty is not a computer-generated ‘Personality Profile’.

-Loffty is a clinical mental health self assessment tool where your patient/client’s Loffty report is only accessible through you.
+Loffty is a clinical mental health self-assessment tool.
 Compared with cumbersome, paper-based psychiatric outcome tools, Loffty has significant advantages.
-Most tools are only able to provide an assessment of one or two disorders in isolation.
-Loffty is unique in its ability to assess multiple disorders simultaneously which is extremely important in helping you as the practitioner understand your patient/client fully.
+Most tools are only able to provide an assessment of one or two conditions in isolation.
+Loffty is unique in its ability to assess multiple conditions simultaneously which is extremely important in helping you as the practitioner understand your patient/client fully.
 The fact that Loffty is in an electronic form also enables it to include other additional functionality.

 Are you asking my client to trust Loffty rather than my expert diagnosis?